Users' Guides to the Medical Literature: Books

-Dr. Guyatt and Dr. Rennie edited the articles and compiled them to form a book titled Users' Guides to the Medical Literature: A Manual for Evidence-Based Clinical Practice.
+Guyatt and Rennie edited the articles and compiled them to form a book titled Users' Guides to the Medical Literature: A Manual for Evidence-Based Clinical Practice.

 The books teach a systematic approach to reading and applying the medical literature to individual patient care.
-It focuses on three questions: 1.
-Whether new information is likely to be valid, 2.
-What the information says about patient care, and 3.
-How the information can be used.
+It focuses on three questions: whether new information is likely to be valid, what the information says about patient care, and how the information can be used.
 To demonstrate the clinical relevance of the suggested approach, each section begins with a practical clinical scenario.
 The chapter is then structured around identifying the best available evidence and applying the three key questions to the evidence, in the context of the clinical scenario.
 Each chapter concludes with a resolution of the scenario.

 Most of the book chapters are based on specific types of clinical questions, including questions of therapy, harm, diagnosis, and prognosis.
-Other chapters deal with general skills that are important for all clinical questions, such as “Finding the Evidence”, “Summarizing the Evidence”, and “Moving From Evidence to Action”.
+Other chapters deal with general skills that are important for all clinical questions, such as "Finding the Evidence", "Summarizing the Evidence", and "Moving From Evidence to Action".